Barbro Karlén: Career

 Karlén, now known as Ask-Upmark, later had a career as a dressage rider.
-She moved to USA 1999 and was 2002 awarded the United States Dressage Federation Gold Medal Award, and later Silver and Bronze medal in 2006.
+She moved to the USA in 1999 and was in 2002 awarded the United States Dressage Federation Gold Medal Award, and later Silver and Bronze medal in 2006.
 In 2006 she started to work for Racewood Simulators as an expert and rider developing simulators for education and training of dressage riders.
 In 2016 she went to Tryon International Equestrian Center & Resort for a similar position.

 Family

 Barbro Karlén was the daughter of Sölve Carlén and Maria Carlsson, but became the step-daughter to professor Erik Ask-Upmark and changed her surname to "Ask-Upmark".
 She was married to Lars Sjögreen 1972–1973 and they are parents to the musician Erik Ask-Upmark born 1973.

 Barbro died after a long term illness on October 12, 2022.